fusionlanguage/fut/ci.md

 #### Dictionary

 `Dictionary` provides fast access to a given _value_ associated with a _key_.
-Key must be a number or a string.
+The key must be a number or a string.
 Value can be of any type.

 ```csharp
 Dictionary<string(), int> dict;
 ```

-Index the dictionary with a key to insert/overwrite and retrieve elements.
+Index the dictionary with a key to insert/overwrite and retrieve elements:

 ```csharp
 dict["foo"] = 42;